CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

  - SpeechCommands v2 (Test Only)
  - Watkins Marine Mammal Database (Test Only)

 These datasets are supported in that they have included train/val/test splits and statistics information included within the codebase.
 The actual datasets will have to be manually downloaded and setup prior to running this framework.
-We do not yet include a comprehensive guide here on how to do this but we refer you to our previous notes in the MetaAudio repo on hot to do this [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/tree/main/Dataset%20Processing)
+We do not yet include a comprehensive guide here on how to do this but we refer you to our previous notes in the MetaAudio repo on how to do this [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/tree/main/Dataset%20Processing).

+The set of datasets evaluated over will depend on the value of the 'split' argument passed during the script call.
+If split is set as 'val' only datasets that have a validation split can and will be used.
+If split is set to 'test', the test split of every possible dataset will be used.
+This separation allows for some hyper parameter tuning of models on a so-called valuation split, similarly to how it would be done in meta-learning.

 ## Additional Setup